 Investors should look for areas with high rental yields, which means that the property can more or less pay for itself, covering the mortgage and upkeep.
 A good rental yield in the UK is around 5% and some areas can deliver 8% or higher.
 Investors should also look at the potential for a property to grow in value.
 In the coming years, the North West of England can offer potentially lucrative returns, with predictions that it will see significant growth of 28.8% by 2025.

 As a landlord, be sure to understand your tenant market and what they look for.
 Young professionals are increasingly seeking stylish, modern design, amenities in close proximity and convenient transport links.
 Students often look to share and seek out larger accommodation of 3-5 bedrooms with ample kitchen and living areas to enhance communal living.
 Finally, with an uptick in the number of us working from home due to the Coronavirus pandemic, renters are looking for more outdoor space and spare rooms that can be a home office as well.
 Being aware of what tenants desire is key to making your property a good investment in the UK.

 After understanding how to invest in property in the UK, you might want to begin to look at the type of developments and properties on offer.
 The following developments offer investors strong prospects:

 1. Sky Gardens, Leeds

-In the next few years, Leeds is set to become the UK’s number 1 city for capital growth – with house prices predicted to rise by 28% by 2024.
+In the next few years, Leeds should become the UK’s number 1 city for capital growth.
+With house prices predicted to rise by 28% by 2024.
 With strong job prospects, the city is home to a large number of young professionals that offer a good market for landlords.
 Sky Gardens is a new development that includes a residential tower and the refurbishment of a grade 2 listed building, located in the much-sought-after Southbank.

 Find out more about how to invest in a property in the UK in Skygarden Leeds